May 11, 2023

 They also need to be certified as medically unfit for work by a general practitioner (GP) and must apply within a six-week period of falling ill.

-You may requalify with less than 13 contributions if:
+They may requalify with less than 13 contributions if:

-• You were receiving Illness Benefit for one year only AND
+They were receiving Illness Benefit for one year only AND

 What's more?

-To apply for Illness Benefit in Ireland:
+To apply for Illness Benefit in Ireland, your employees must:

 Illness Benefit is a social welfare benefit in Ireland for individuals who meet the qualifying conditions.
 It provides basic financial support during times of ill health.

+Kota is a modern benefits app that streamlines and centralises employee health insurance benefits in one place.
 Decide on your contribution and let employees select the packages that best suit their needs.
 It’s that simple!

+Empower your team with better health benefits.
 Join Kota to give your employees the benefits they deserve.

 Article written by